Wigalois: Magic belt

 Joram's magic belt ("Fortuna's belt") was passed on to Gawein, Gawein forgets the belt when he leaves his wife's kingdom, and when Wigalois comes of age and decides to leave, his mother gives him the same belt as memento of his father.

 Main narrative

-'s edition (1926) provideds a detailed summary of the work with line numbers.
+Johannes Marie Neele Kapteyn's edition (1926) provideds a detailed summary of the work with line numbers.

-Later commentators giving briefer summaries have divided the work into four narrative blocks or phases (though their demarcations are somewhat different), e.g., translator J. W. Thomas (1977), Ingeborg Henderson (1986), (1993), and James H. Brown (2015).
+Later commentators giving briefer summaries have divided the work into four narrative blocks or phases (though their demarcations are somewhat different), e.g., translator J. W. Thomas (1977), Ingeborg Henderson (1986), Hans-Jochen Schiewer (1993), and James H. Brown (2015).

 The author takes pains to describe the heraldic coat of arms of various characters, and these are illustrated by the miniature painters as well.